matteodem/meteor-easy-search/README.md

     'collection'    : Cars,			// instanceof Meteor.Collection
     'field'         : 'company',	// can also be an array of fields 'limit'         : 20,           // default: 10
-    'format' 		: 'mongo'		// if set to 'raw', sends back a JSON string });
+});

 EasySearch.search('cars', 'Volvo', function (error, data) {